ragsns/javaone-cloudfoundry-hol/exercises/ex4/README.md

 ```

 If you browse to the URL based on the output above, you should see a message "*Data being streamed from RabbitMQ*" indicating that the rabbitmq service was bound to the application.
-You can rerun the `cf services` command to verify this.
+You can rerun the `cf services` command to verify this and you will notice that the `rabbitmq` service is bound to the `pcfdemo` app.

+Click on the `START DATA STREAM` to start the Data stream.
+The Data is now being published on the Message Queue.

 If you click on any state in the browser you will notice that data is indeed being streamed via RabbitMQ.